 Nigerians average about a quart a day over the course of their lactation, so four to six should meet your needs.
 The best milkers in this breed will peak at two to three quarts a day.
 Unfortunately, as NDs become more popular, fewer people are paying close attention to milk production, so be sure to ask about milk records.
 Even if the breeder does not take part in official milk testing, they should have barn records on their goats that they can show you.
 Since we quit official milk testing last year, we continue to weigh our milk and keep track of it in Excel.

 How many bucks?

 Most people start somewhere between 0 and 2 bucks, but the complete answer to that question is even longer than this blog post.
-So, check back in on Monday to learn about artificial insemination, leasing a buck, driveway breedings, and choosing between two bucks and a buck and a wether.
+So, check out Do you need a buck — or two? to learn about artificial insemination, leasing a buck, driveway breedings, and choosing between two bucks and a buck and a wether.

 My weekly newsletter includes recipes and articles on homesteading, raising livestock, health, and gardening.